 Many countries enacted a full or partial ban on the use of VPNs, and they can use detection methods to prevent VPN use.
 However, when you enable obfuscation mode, you’ll manage to get around these blocks and use a VPN in regions with strong online censorship.

 Obfuscation is a very unique feature that is only provided by a select few VPN services on the market.
-Also, it goes without saying that it’s not free, so if you want to enjoy it, you’ll obviously need to get a premium subscription.
+Also, it’s not free, so if you want to enjoy it, you’ll need to get a premium subscription.

 Whenever you connect to a different VPN server, your real IP address is masked and replaced with a new one.
 However, since many other users are connected to the same server, you will share the VPN IP with them.